Evolution of perturbed long nonlinear plane, ring and hybrid surface waves: The KdV equation and perturbed plane waves

+which coincides with equation (\ref{KdVT}) derived in Section 2 directly from the 2D Boussinesq--Peregrine system.
+If the wave has a plane wavefront, then $A_{\theta} = 0$ (there is no change in the tangential direction along the wavefront), and the amplitude equation (\ref{A2}) (and hence (\ref{KdVTHETA})) has a reduction to the KdV equation (see Appendix \ref{appC}).
+However, the full equation (\ref{A2}), and its particular case (\ref{KdVTHETA}), are more general.
+To the best of our knowledge, equations (\ref{A2}) and (\ref{KdVTHETA}) have not been derived before and we will refer to both as the KdV$\theta$ equation.}

-In this section we apply strong transverse amplitude perturbations to the line soliton solution of the KdV$\theta$ equation, where we have changed the variables from $(R,\xi,\theta)$ to $(T=\epsilon t,\xi,\theta)$ for better accuracy when comparing numerical solutions to those of the 2D Boussinesq system, initiating both computations with the same initial condition.
-To leading order the change of variables $R \rightarrow T$ does not change the amplitude equation (\ref{A}).
-In the case of surface plane waves on a homogeneous fluid the coefficients $\mu_1$, $\mu_2$, and $\mu_3$ are constants determined by the propagation angle $\varphi$, the shear flow $\gamma$, and the coefficient $\mu_5$ is a function of $\theta$.
+In this section we { consider plane waves subject to long transverse perturbations.
+As an example, we apply long transverse amplitude perturbations of finite strength} to the line-soliton solution of the KdV$\theta$ equation (\ref{KdVTHETA}), where we have changed the variables from $(R,\xi,\theta)$ to $(T=\epsilon t,\xi,\theta)$ for { a more accurate comparison of numerical solutions of the reduced amplitude equation} to those of the 2D Boussinesq--Peregrine system. { To leading order, the change of variable $R \rightarrow T$ does not change the form of the amplitude equation (\ref{A2}), provided we map $\mu_1 \to \mu_1 / s$ and $\mu_5 \to \mu_5 / s$: